socketry/thread-local/README.md

 In my own web framework, [utopia](https://github.com/socketry/utopia), I have been struggling with the best way to expose configuration details.
 I was setting both global variables and modifying `ENV` which made it impossible to have multiple isolated instances of the application in the same process.
 This in turn makes it hard to implement things like graceful restart in multi-threaded [falcon](https://github.com/socketry/falcon).
 Such issues also affect application code running in other multi-threaded contexts, which are becoming increasingly common (e.g. JRuby, TruffleRuby).

 Global variables are often not thread-safe and encourage poor programming style.
-In many cases it is desirable to have thread-local state, but implementing this directly in Ruby is unpleasant at best.
+In many cases it is desirable to have thread-local state, but implementing this directly in Ruby is unpleasant.
 This gem provides a best-practice wrapper which can extend existing classes to provide per-thread instances.

 Conceptually, a thread is a container for application state.
 This works well when servers consider applications to be isolated on a per-thread basis, but this isn't always the case: